 Depictions of sexual conduct that have political, artistic, literary, or scientific value do not qualify as obscene matter.
 Only depictions presented in an offensive way get treated as obscene matter, leading to PC 311.4 charges.

-For a free legal consultation with a employment of minor in sale or distribution of obscene matter or production of pornography lawyer serving California, call (310) 928-9347
+For a free legal consultation with an employment of minor in sale or distribution of obscene matter or production of pornography lawyer serving California, call (310) 896-2723

 What Does California Consider Child Pornography?